 - The first Emberverse book, Dies the Fire has several of these.
 Most of the cannibal bands that arose after the end of the world keep live prisoners in them as well (best way to keep the meat fresh).

-- In the H.P.
-Lovecraft short story "The Picture in the House," the narrator realizes that his host's talk of historical cannibalism is not purely academic when blood soaks through the ceiling and drips onto the titular picture.
+- In the short story "The Picture in the House," the narrator realizes that his host's talk of historical cannibalism is not purely academic when blood soaks through the ceiling and drips onto the titular picture.
+The picture itself is an in-universe example— and also a real life one!

-- In the first Odd Thomas novel, Thomas finds a very tidy such larder in the killer's refrigerator.
+- In the first Odd Thomas novel, Odd finds a very tidy such larder in the killer's refrigerator.
 It's unclear if they are truly intended for eating, or are just trophies.

 - In the Firefly episode "Bushwhacked", the Reavers left one of those in a spaceship they, well, bushwhacked.